Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - An animal that has no home
     - I was merely about to fire a blank to frighten off some stray cats.

+## Subject

+- To say something is affected by something
+    - The proposed transaction **is subject to** shareholder approval.
+- A person or animal used in an experience
+- Govern by other country

 ## Substantial

 - Large in amount or number
     - A substantial salary
     - We have the support of a **substantial number** of parents.

+## Succession

+- The act of taking over an official job or position, or the right to be the next to take it
+    - If prince dies, the succession passes to his son.
+    - Three defeats **in succession**

 ## Suffer

 - Pain, Become worse
     - I’m worried and my work is beginning to suffer.
     - It **suffers from** the objection.

+## Tolerant ⭐

+- Open-minded, easygoing
+    - We must be **tolerant of** those people whose ideas are different from ours.

 ## Tuition